MEDIABLOCKAI/docs/consumer-tutorials/walletconnect-tutorial.md

 ![](../.gitbook/assets/2%20%2817%29.png)

-**Step 3:** On your CMN cash wallet homepage you can spot a small icon which lets you scan the QR code displayed on [www.CMNswap.com](http://www.CMNswap.com/) in the previous step
+**Step 3:** On your MBC cash wallet homepage you can spot a small icon which lets you scan the QR code displayed on [www.MBCswap.com](http://www.MBCswap.com/) in the previous step

 ![](../.gitbook/assets/3%20%283%29.jpeg)

-Once the QR code is scanned CMN cash wallet will ask permission to connect your CMN cash wallet with CMNswap dex as shown below.
+Once the QR code is scanned MBC cash wallet will ask permission to connect your MBC cash wallet with MBCswap dex as shown below.
 Click on “Connect” to confirm the connection.

 ![](../.gitbook/assets/4%20%283%29.jpeg)

-You have successfully connected your CMN cash wallet with CMNswap dex through WalletConnect.
-You can verify this by double checking the wallet address of your CMN cash wallet with the wallet address displayed on top hand right corner of CMNswap dex.
+You have successfully connected your MBC cash wallet with MBCswap dex through WalletConnect.
+You can verify this by double checking the wallet address of your MBC cash wallet with the wallet address displayed on top hand right corner of MBCswap dex.

-Now we will continue and add liquidity on CMNswap.
+Now we will continue and add liquidity on MBCswap.

 Now click on “Pool” and then on “Add liquidity”.
-Select CMN as your first token and fUSD as the second token from the dropdown.
-Enter the amount of CMN you want to provide the liquidity for and the corresponding amount of fUSD that should be added will automatically show up according to the price of CMN.
+Select MBC as your first token and fUSD as the second token from the dropdown.
+Enter the amount of MBC you want to provide the liquidity for and the corresponding amount of fUSD that should be added will automatically show up according to the price of MBC.

 ![](../.gitbook/assets/5%20%2813%29.png)

-You can also see your share of the liquidity pool based on the amount of CMN you want to provide liquidity for.
+You can also see your share of the liquidity pool based on the amount of MBC you want to provide liquidity for.

 Click on “Approve fUSD” and confirm the transaction through your wallet.

-\(Note: If this is the first time you are providing liquidity on CMNswap using the above pairs you will have to approve the spend transaction.\)
+\(Note: If this is the first time you are providing liquidity on MBCswap using the above pairs you will have to approve the spend transaction.\)

 Once the transaction is confirmed on-chain, click on “Supply” and approve the transaction.
-You will receive the liquidity pool tokens on your wallet which can be checked under tokens through [www.cmnscan.com](http://www.cmnscan.com/) on your wallet address.
+You will receive the liquidity pool tokens on your wallet which can be checked under tokens through [www.MBCscan.com](http://www.MBCscan.com/) on your wallet address.

-Navigating to **“Pool”** on CMNswap will also show you list of token pairs with statistics for which you have provided liquidity and other options like add/remove liquidity for that particular token pair as shown below.
+Navigating to **“Pool”** on MBCswap will also show you list of token pairs with statistics for which you have provided liquidity and other options like add/remove liquidity for that particular token pair as shown below.

 If you still need assistance feel free to reach out on our social media channels.